ARomoH/Basic-Sentiment-Analysis-MrJob-Twitter-/README.md

 # Basic-Sentiment-Analysis-MrJob-Twitter
-Project developed to make an sentiment analysis using dictionary implemented with MrJob with a map-reduce model.
+Project developed to make an sentiment analysis using dictionary implemented with MrJob applying a map-reduce model.
 It can be executed locally or in HDFS enviroments (such as Hadoop or AWS).
 Real tweets are been downloaded through [Twitter API](https://dev.twitter.com/rest/public).

 ## Stages of project
 Steps dones: